jminicus/Distributed-Messaging-App/README.md

 Our WP was definitely quite rudimentary compared to gRPC but we can see the changes that could be made to the protocol to get closer to their specifications.
 An example of this would be sending a header with each message to give the types and sizes of the included data, and to know how many bytes should be received.

 Overall, we feel that working in each environment helped us understand the other to a much greater degree, and we look forward to potentially being able to use gRPC in future projects.

-## Addition of Persisting Database with SQLite3

-To have a database which persists between multiple runs of the server, we got rid of the internal dictionary structure for holding users/messages and migrated it over to a simple SQLite3 database.
-In this store, we have two tables -- one which holds usernames and the log-in indicator for each user, and one which holds the messages along with sender and recipient usernames.
-The only code we had to change to accomplish this was on the server side.
-First, in the main function, we establish a connection to the database and a cursor (essentially a pointer which can execute commands on the db).
-Then, simple SQL commands are used within each server-side function to appropriately manipulate the db.
-After each block of commands which writes, deletes, or updates the store, we commit the chnages using con.commit().
-The result is a store which holds onto all related data even when the server stops/crashes.